izikeros/blog/content/posts/2022-02-11-pre-ocr-deskewing-and-dewarping-tools.md

 - Performs Canny Edge Detection on the Image
 - Calculates the Hough Transform values
 - Determines the peaks
-- Determines the deviation of each peaks from 45 degree angle
+- Determines the deviation of each peaks from 45-degree angle
 - Segregates the detected peaks into bins
 - Chooses the probable skew angle using the value in the bins